Find Grad Schools

 186 Yearly Graduations

 The most popular school in the United States for speech communication students seekinga master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 186 people received their master's degree in speech communication from Purdue.
-About 75% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #2